 Thus, Estonia has set up a system where health data are gathered into a single health information system and we have knowledge of genome data of nearly 20% of the country’s adult population.
 This creates a unique opportunity to apply personalised medicine in a way whereby genetic information added to health data allows making better prevention and treatment decisions.

 The implementation of the personalised medicine project helps to take into wider use one part of health data in personalised medicine – genetic data.
-The preconditions necessary for taking them into use will be created by the end of 2022 and the provision of personalised medicine services can start in 2023.
+The preconditions necessary for taking them into use will be created by the middle of 2023.

-The first services planned to incorporate genetic data on a wider basis are personal recommendations for medicinal products and prevention and early detection of breast cancer.
+The first services planned to incorporate genetic data on a wider basis are the prevention and early detection of breast cancer and personal recommendations for medicinal products.

 1. The project focuses on establishing an IT infrastructure